 StampsSince 2003 we have been asked nine times by the Bundesfinanzministerium (Referat Postwertzeichen) to invited stamp competitions.
-So far we got one 3rd place (for the stamp we designed for the ‘100th birthday of politician Annemarie Renger’ in 2018 and a 2nd place for the stamp we designed for the ‘Biathlon World Championships in Ruhpolding’ in 2012 and the stamp for ‘Das Grüne Band Deutschland (The Green Belt Germany)’ in 2019.
-In January 2019 our first stamp who won 1st place will be published on the topic of ‘100 Years Frauenwahlrecht’ (Women’s suffrage) – please see below.
-Other stamp design proposals we did were on the topic of ‘500 Years of German purity law for beer’, ‘First official postal flight in Germany’ and ‘100 Years of Volkshochschule (adult evening classes).
+So far we got one 3rd place (for the stamp we designed for the ‘100th birthday of politician Annemarie Renger’ in 2018 and two 2nd places for the stamps we designed for the ‘Biathlon World Championships in Ruhpolding’ in 2012 and the stamp for ‘Das Grüne Band Deutschland (The Green Belt Germany)’ in 2019.
+In January 2019 our first stamp who won 1st place was published on the topic of ‘100 Years Frauenwahlrecht’ (Women’s suffrage) – please see extra feature below.
+Other stamp design proposals we did were on the topic of ‘Valentine’s Day’, ‘500 Years of German purity law for beer’, ‘First official postal flight in Germany’, ‘100 Years of Volkshochschule (adult evening classes) and ‘Foootball Euro 2020’.